 When Did Rome Fall?

 But the story of the fall of Rome is not this simple.
-By this point in the Roman Empire timeline, there were two empires, the Eastern and Western Roman empire.
+By this point in the Roman Empire timeline, there were two empires, the Eastern and Western Roman empires.

 The Effects of the Fall of Rome

-Again, according to traditional perspectives, this collapse led into the “Dark Ages” of instability and crises that beset much of Europe.
-No longer could cities and communities look to Rome, its emperors, or its formidable army; moving forward there would be a splintering of the Roman world into a number of different polities, many of which were controlled by Germanic “barbarians” (a term used by the Romans to describe anyone who wasn’t Roman), from the northeast of Europe.
+Again, according to traditional perspectives, this collapse led to the “Dark Ages” of instability and crises that beset much of Europe.
+No longer could cities and communities look to Rome, Roman emperors, or formidable Roman army; moving forward there would be a splintering of the Roman world into a number of different polities, many of which were controlled by Germanic “barbarians” (a term used by the Romans to describe anyone who wasn’t Roman), from the northeast of Europe.

 Such a transition has fascinated thinkers, from the time it was actually happening, up until the modern day.
 For modern political and social analysts, it is a complex but captivating case study, that many experts still explore to find answers about how superpower states can collapse.